 According to Economics for Managers, the principles underlying network effects imply that the business, websites, or platform with the highest market share will be more successful in the long run.
 This means that its market share is likely to grow more substantially.
 For this reason, markets in which network effects play a major role are often referred to as ‘winners takes all markets’.

 When the value of the product obtained is higher than the commodity’s price in the market, the sales are significantly affected by the increase in the value of the network due to the addition of new users.
 The consumer base happens once subscriptions reach a particular level of critical mass.
 The extra value attracts new subscribers to the product.
-The different ways through which the companies can attract new users to their network are in various ways like giving heavy discounts, giving gift vouchers, free trials, or giving free products on a purchase of a certain value.
+The different ways in which companies can attract new users to their network are in various ways as giving heavy discounts, giving gift vouchers, free trials, or giving free products on a purchase of a certain value.

 Network Effect and Pricing